 -If an International Driver's Permit cannot be obtained in the home country, another professional, type-written translation may be substituted.
 In either case, the home country driver's license must also be presented.

 -Customers may not rent a vehicle solely with the International Driver's Permit.
 The International Driver's Permit is a translation of the individual's home country driver's license and is not considered a license nor is it considered valid identification.

 -In some US locations, customers not holding a US driver’s license may be asked to provide additional documentation.
-Examples of this may include a valid passport or, in certain states (AZ, CA, NM, TX) a valid Mexican voter registration card and/or inbound and outbound travel documentation.
+Examples of this may include a valid passport or, in certain states (AZ, CA, NM, TX, CO) a valid Mexican voter registration card and/or inbound and outbound travel documentation.

 -Photocopies of driver's licenses are not accepted

 -Learner's Permits are not accepted